Yesterday, I wrote about garden pesticides, so I figure today I might as well cover chemical fertilizers.

 These are what make up many of the conventional nitrogen-phosphorus-potassium (N-P-K) fertilizers, such as 10-10-10, and they are extremely toxic.

 There are many problematic chemical fertilizers effects from using these products.
 They are:

 The chemical fertilizer industry would have us believe that plants prefer taking up their chemicals in ionic form, which means as molecules or elements with a positive or negative charge, such as calcium as C++ or sulfate as SO4--.

 Plants certainly take up ionic chemicals, but they also take up complex organic molecules and prefer natural sources of vitamins and other substances to synthetic sources, just as our bodies do.
-Plants prefer molasses or seaweed, for example, over an iron sulfate chemical fertilizer.
-We know this.

 For the most part, if you don’t use pesticides, make sure you don’t use chemical fertilizers, either, especially the N-P-K brands from your local garden center.
 Stick to organic fertilizers, especially those I recommend on this site.

 Now that these 2 articles are out of the way, I can get back to the fun stuff, which is what we should do instead as organic gardeners.